Why the Italies are named "Romano" and "Veneziano"— Rome and Venetia were the last two Italian states to unify into a united Italian nation.

 The very nature of Hetalia means that while the original "World 8" are still promoted as leads, the large ensemble cast and Ensemble Darkhorses mean that they aren't the only main or major characters.
 When coupled with the fact that potentially every single Nation right down to the really minor ones is a hero/heroine in their side of the story, it's very much reflective of actual World History, which in itself doesn't have a single plot but a tapestry of them.

 Why has Russia's personality been getting Lighter and Softer?
 Because, with the dissolution of the Soviet Union, Russia has been getting steadily less dystopian.

 Okay, so everyone knows that Molossia wears green and white, yes?
 He also appears to be around fifteen (physically), so high school age.
 Well, nearby Fallon, Nevada's high school colors: green and white.

-It puzzled me why Sweden would buy Sealand, but then I realized: because when Finland first found America, he told Sweden he thought it'd be nice to have kids.
-Am now a shipper.
+Sweden buying Sealand.
+When Finland first found America, he told Sweden he thought it'd be nice to have kids.